novocodev/iSign/README.md

 Some companies offer an umbrella model where multiple retailers can sign up to a service that uses just one app.
 Competing solutions and household brands wanting full control of their App engagement will perpetuate the App explosion.

-Ultimately iBeacon deployment will be limited by ther vertical model recommended by Apple.
+Ultimately iBeacon deployment will be limited by the vertical model recommended by Apple.

 ## Democratising iBeacons